Saab 9-5 Insurance Rates

 Price Range Variability

-For the normal driver, Saab 9-5 insurance rates go from as low as $496 for your basic liability-only policy to the much higher price of $2,158 for coverage for higher-risk drivers.
+For a driver around age 40, Saab 9-5 insurance rates range from as low as $496 for basic liability insurance to a high of $2,158 for a high-risk driver policy.

 Urban vs. Rural Price Range